benawarren/s017274/README.md

 # Welcome to my GitHub!
-- **Who I am**: college student in PA studying Data Analytics and History
+- **Who I am**: college student studying Data Analytics and History
 - **What I'm interested in**:
    - Using data and tech to create social impact!
    - Machine Learning